Ariana and the Elder Codex: Codex of Wind Walkthrough

 Eerie Bird of Headwinds boss guide

-The Eerie Bird of Headwinds is the point where the dungeon’s platforming lessons turn into a boss pattern check.
-Guides describe it as a two-phase fight, and the safest mindset is to stop chasing it and start punishing its recovery.
+The Eerie Bird of Headwinds is where the dungeon’s platforming lessons turn into a pattern check.
 This is not a boss you outmuscle by standing under it and swinging nonstop.
-You win by staying centered, reading the line of attack, and cashing in when it gives you a real opening.
+You win by staying centered, reading its line of attack, and cashing in only when it gives you a real opening.

-In the opening phase, keep your movement compact.
-Stand around mid-range so you can react to dives or sweeps without cornering yourself.
-When the Bird commits to an attack and finishes its movement, that is your punish window.
-Get in, take your hits, and leave.
-One clean punish is better than trying to extend into a counterattack.
+Keep your movement compact and stay around mid-range so you can react to dives and sweeps without cornering yourself.
+When the Bird commits to an attack and finishes the animation, that recovery is your punish window: get in, take your hits, and leave.
+One clean punish beats trying to extend into a counterattack.

-Use ranged damage whenever the boss is mobile or hovering in an awkward position.
-Wind bosses tempt players into bad jumps, and that usually turns a safe sequence into a scramble.
-If you have a spell that can chip from a stable position, use it between melee windows instead of forcing air pursuit.
+Use ranged damage whenever the boss is mobile or hovering somewhere awkward.
+The temptation is to chase it into the air, and that is exactly how a safe sequence becomes a scramble.
+Chip from a stable position between melee windows instead of forcing air pursuit.
+A few rules that keep the fight clean:

 • Do not heal right after a narrow dodge unless the boss is clearly in recovery.